 From the moment you load up the game, you know you’re in for a real trip down memory lane.
 The radial menu screen is as “classic Tomb Raider” as it gets and menu navigation is smooth and intuitive.
 The journal functions much like Lara’s passport did in the earlier games, allowing you to continue your game or revisit sections you’ve already completed, and you can take stock of the relics you’ve collected by selecting the backpack.

 The first few levels do an excellent job of preparing you for the more complex puzzles and trickier enemies of the later sections.
-New enemies, mechanics, and traps are introduced every other level so there’s an almost-constant need to think up new strategies on the fly as you try to safely guide Lara to each checkpoint.
+New enemies, mechanics, and traps are introduced every other level so there’s an near-constant need to think up new strategies on the fly as you try to safely guide Lara to each checkpoint.
 Levers, pressure switches, rolling boulders, and moveable blocks are all back in full force, making Lara Croft GO a real return to classic Tomb Raider form.

 Some puzzles require some forward thinking but can usually be solved through simple trial and error.
-As the game progresses, the puzzles become increasingly complex, sometimes combining several of them to leave you momentarily stumped, and you’ll begin to realize that sometimes it’s worth keeping your enemies alive if you want to progress to the next level.
+As the game progresses, the puzzles become increasingly complex, sometimes combining several of them to leave you momentarily stumped, and you’ll begin to realise that sometimes it’s worth keeping your enemies alive if you want to progress to the next level.
 That said, none of the puzzles will leave you wanting to chuck your device out the window out of sheer frustration.
-With a little patience and persistence, you can probably get through the game’s 5 chapters within a few hours.
+With a little patience and persistence, you can probably get through the game’s five chapters within a few hours.

 As for the graphics, well, what can I say?
-The character animations are wonderfully fluid and the levels are beautifully crafted, clean yet bursting with colour.
+The character animations are wonderfully fluid and the levels are beautifully crafted; clean yet bursting with colour.
 In their “Making Of” video, the development team made it clear that they drew inspiration from their “childhood memories” of the early Tomb Raider games and this is clearly reflected in the game’s art style and environments.
 From lush jungles to snake-infested swamps, from claustrophobic caves to an almost-hellish underworld, Lara Croft GO’s world is a diverse and dynamic one that never fails to capture your attention.

 That said, I don’t wish to belittle Pixel Audio’s efforts as they’ve still done a smashing job.
 Their ambient soundtrack helps evoke that sense of ancient mystery and solitude that we’ve long associated with the franchise and the game incorporates enough musical cues and sound effects from the Core Design games to satisfy even the most demanding Tomb Raider fan.

 All in all, Lara Croft GO has turned out to be one of the most enjoyable games I’ve played in years and is perhaps the most impressive entry in the Lara Croft brand to date.
 The puzzle-heavy gameplay and nostalgia factor are the game’s major selling points and Square Enix Montréal have definitely delivered on that front.
 I’d even say they’ve exceeded my expectations.
-Last year’s Temple of Osiris, while fun, was let down by its temperamental co-op mode (although the glitches made for an interesting livestream) and a game-killing glitch that forced me to restart the game from scratch.
+Last year’s Temple of Osiris, while fun, was let down by its temperamental co-op mode (though the glitches made for an interesting live-stream) and a game-killing glitch that forced me to restart the game from scratch.
 And unlike Relic Run, I had no problems whatsoever running the game on my Samsung Galaxy S3 Mini, though do keep your battery charger handy as the game will eat up your battery power within a few hours.
 And, trust me, you *will* lose track of time while playing this.

-Lara Croft GO is now available worldwide for iOS, Android, and Windows Phone and should run on most (if not all) smart devices.
+Lara Croft GO is now available worldwide for iOS, Android, and Windows and should run on most (if not all) smart devices.
 As always, please check the minimum technical requirements for your device before purchasing.

 - Lara Croft GO is Ready and Set for a Late August Release Date